auth0/docs/articles/api/authentication/reference/_login.md

   "link": "#enterprise-saml-and-others-"
 }) %>

 Use this endpoint for passive authentication.
-The user will be redirected (`302` redirect) to the SAML Provider (or Windows Azure AD and the rest, as specified in the `connection`) to enter their credentials.
+It returns a `302` redirect to the SAML Provider (or Windows Azure AD and the rest, as specified in the `connection`) to enter their credentials.

 ### Query Parameters